RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 1) target selection for focus run: the focus run is carried out at the current telescope position, e.g. nearest Landolt target
 2) finding the appropriate exposure
 3) further, e.g. faster methods to determine the FWHM minimum: currently about 6...8 images are taken see e.g. Petr's script ``focsing.py``
+4) strategies if a focus run fails, e.g. widen the interval in regular mode, fall back to blind mode
-4) many ToDos in the code
+5) many ToDos in the code

 Quick hands on analysis